exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

    see anything but T8R, but it has happened.

 #### **Play Strategies**

+##### Not all unique strategies are listed here.
+Full documentation can be found in the [Collection of Theory Strategies](https://docs.google.com/document/d/1kr0as58fWb4TIUV8ST_OKtCmyryA3lFsPI4c7j0Tfvo) by Spqcey.

 Play strategies, such as T3Play2, are strategies invented by Playspout, one of the top players.
 These strategies are usually very active, but will improve theories tau/hour significantly and need to be followed precisely in order to be efficient.
 The strategies are as follows: